PeterWaher/IoTGateway/Waher.IoTGateway/Root/Markdown.md

 ### Smileys

 Smileys are supported in markdown text, and converted to the corresponding emojis.
 For a list of supported smileys, click [here](Smileys.md).

+### HTML Entities

+HTML Entities are supported in markdown text, and converted to the corresponding UNICODE characters.
+For a list of supported HTML entities, click [here](Entities.md).

 =========================================================================================================================================================